-These consolidated financial statements for the year ended December 31, 2020 are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and the International Financial Reporting Interpretations Committee ("IFRIC").
+These consolidated financial statements for the year ended December 31, 2021 are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and the International Financial Reporting Interpretations Committee ("IFRIC").

-The preparation of consolidated financial statements requires the use of certain critical accounting estimates and the exercise of management's judgment in applying the Company's accounting policies.
-Areas involving a high degree of judgment or complexity and areas where assumptions and estimates are significant to the Company's consolidated financial statements are discussed below.
+The preparation of consolidated financial statements requires the use of certain critical accounting estimates and the exercise of management's judgement in applying the Company's accounting policies.
+Areas involving a high degree of judgement or complexity and areas where assumptions and estimates are significant to the Company's consolidated financial statements are discussed below.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (Expressed in Canadian dollars) FOR THE YEARS ENDED DECEMBER 31, 2020 AND 2019
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (Expressed in Canadian dollars) FOR THE YEARS ENDED DECEMBER 31, 2021 AND 2020